Campus Wi-Fi has been extended to parking lots 1C, 2 and 3. It is open to all UH students.

 The Federal Communications Commission has released an agreement stating that providers will waive late fees, not cut off service for lack of payment, and open hot-spots.
+The Keep Americans Connected Pledge was extended to June 30, 2020.

 AT&T - AT&T COVID-19 response.
 AT&T will offer open hot-spots, unlimited data to existing customers, and $10/month plans to low-income families.